Everest Base Camp Hiking

 Moreover, you can see the tallest mountains, brilliant landscapes, the high mountain villages, and Buddhist monasteries.
 The Everest base camp trek 12 days is an opportunity to experience the local Sherpa hospitality.
 Hike to Kala Patthar and mount everest base camp is in Sagarmatha national park, under the UNESCO world heritage sites.
 It is a pure adventure trek that you can see the best view of the highest mountain of the world, Everest at 8,848m, and many of the world’s 8,000-meter mountains such as Lhotse, Cho Oyu, and Makalu.

 Everest Icefall glacier with huge ice pinnacles soaring to unbelievable height before reaching the Basecamp.
-Furthermore, it is suitable for all age walker looking for something a little more challenging and energetic.
+Furthermore, it is suitable for all age walkers looking for something a little more challenging and energetic.

 In our program, we always include rest days and build up gradually, in order to acclimatize to the altitude properly.
 Along the base camp trek route , you can walk at your own pace, with plenty of stops for rest.